 Application Process:

-Applications are accepted on a first come, first serve basis, May through August 15th with a $50 non-refundable application fee.
-The application process includes an online or phone interview to mutually assess whether the course is a good “fit” for your learning goals and life situation as well as whether your experience will support you on this journey.
+Applications are accepted on a first come, first serve basis, April through August 15th with a $50 non-refundable application fee (reduced application fee available for those applying for a scholarship).
+The application process includes an online interview to mutually assess whether the course is a good “fit” for your learning goals and life situation as well as whether your experience will support you on this journey.

 Tuition:

-The cost of the 7-month program is on a sliding scale between $1,800 and $6,000.
+The cost of the 7-month program is on a sliding scale between $1,800 and $6,000, with an option to apply for partial scholarships.
 The more people who participate at the higher level, the more scholarships we’ll be able to give.
 If you are economically secure, we respectfully ask you to offer what helps you feel generous, rather than contracted, so as to support those who are experiencing financial hardship or live in less resourced regions of the world.
-(Thanks to Reverend Angel Kyodo Williams for this economic model.)
+(Thanks to Reverend angel Kyodo williams for this economic model.)

 Once accepted into the program, a $750 deposit is required to hold your place.
 Scholarships are available on an as-needed basis and no one turned away for lack of funds.